-We have had a very active Patient Participation Group supporting the practice since 2006.
+We have had a very active Patient Representative Group supporting the practice since 2006.
 The Group seeks to encourage patients to give their views and opinions about the services provided by the practice.
 Membership is voluntary and we meet regularly throughout the year depending on involvement with practice projects.

 Further information about Patient Participation Groups, including their history and what they do, is available in the publication What is a Patient Participation Group: A Brief Guide.
 Further information is also available from the National Association for Patient Participation (N.A.P.P.), the UK wide umbrella body for patient-led groups in general practice.

 Patients who are